alserok/system-design/telegram/readme.md

 * gRPC - is fast and handles high load.
 That is the main reason why it suits here.
 As for me, it is the best way to make inter-service communication.
+Transferring files may be implemented via gRPC streaming feature.
 * Websockets/HTTP - websocket is an optimal solution for real-time communication.
 And for the sake of simplicity, the other functionality(crud) in the 'chat' service is also using http.
 The gateway uses HTTP to communicate with clients.

 ## Metrics and monitoring

-Each service should be covered with metrics, so we could monitor services state.
+Each service should be covered with metrics (rps, memory usage, response status codes, etc.), so we could monitor services state.
 Nice solution will be Prometheus/Grafana.
+Moreover, tracing with OTel.

 ## Databases